US Stocks Rise Broadly on Earnings; Amazon Sinks

 CLEARANCE: Amazon dropped $23.40, or 8 percent, to $289.74 after the company reported a steeper-than-expected loss in the latest quarter.
 The deficit came despite a large increase in sales from a year ago.
 Investors have been getting impatient with Amazon, which has been unable to deliver profits even as its gains ground as one of the world's largest retail companies.

-FED MEETING: Investors will increasingly turn their focus to next week's policy meeting for confirmation that the U.S. central bank is ending its bond-buying program.
+FED MEETING: Investors will increasingly turn their focus to next week's Federal Reserve policy meeting for confirmation that the U.S. central bank is ending its bond-buying program.
 That policy has kept interest rates extremely low to support an economic recovery.
 It has also helped drive gains in stock prices as investors sought higher returns.
 Recent mixed signals about the strength of the U.S. recovery have prompted speculation that the Fed might let the program continue for longer than previously anticipated.

 GREAT WEEK: After the turbulence in the market last week, U.S. stocks are on pace for their best week in nearly two years.
 The S&P 500 is up 3.5 percent so far this week, the biggest gain since January 2013.
 But volatility can go both ways.
 Just as the market jumped sharply this week, it plunged just as sharply last week.
 Even with this week's gains, the S&P 500 is still down 1 percent for October.

 TO THE REPAIR SHOP: Ford fell 46 cents, or 3 percent, to $13.94 after the company reported a steep drop in profits.
-Net income dropped 34 percent to $835 million in the third quarter, mostly due to the costs of launching its new F-150 truck.
+Net dropped 34 percent to $835 million in the third quarter, mostly due to the costs of launching its new F-150 truck.

 NEW BATTERY: Procter & Gamble, the consumer products giant, was up $2.47 or 3 percent to $85.71.
 The maker of Tide detergent and Bounty paper towels said it is looking to sell or spin off its Duracell division in order to focus on other parts of its business.
 Disposable batteries have become less used in recent years as more electronics use internal rechargeable batteries.